F5Networks/f5-cloud-failover-extension/docs/userguide/troubleshooting.rst

   - A 400-level response will carry an error message with it
   - If this message is missing, incorrect, or misleading, please let us know by filing an issue on Github.

-- Use the trace option to create a detailed trace of the configuration process for subsequent analysis.
-Telemetry's trace option can be a powerful tool to learn about its working details and to review Telemetry's operations in detail.

 Troubleshooting
 ---------------